Shinkansen: Outside Japan

 Railways using Shinkansen technology are not limited to those in Japan.

 Existing

 Taiwan

-A 0 Series Shinkansen power car which was used in Taiwan for testing is on display at Tainan HSR station.
-This is one of only two Shinkansen on display in a museum outside of Japan.
 The 700T Series, operated by Taiwan High Speed Rail, is the first operational Shinkansen type exported outside Japan.
 Based on the 700 series, they were built by Kawasaki Heavy Industries and are operated as 12-car sets.
 They first entered service in January 2007, with a maximum speed of 300 km/h.

+A 0 Series Shinkansen front car which was used in Taiwan for testing is on display at Tainan HSR station.

 China

 The China Railway CRH2 is based on the E2-1000 series design.
 The trains are built by CSR Sifang Loco & Rolling stocks corporation under a license purchased in 2004 from a consortium formed of Kawasaki Heavy Industries, Mitsubishi Electric Corporation, and Hitachi.
 Trial services started in January 2007.

 United Kingdom

-A retired 0 Series Shinkansen power car was donated to the National Railway Museum, in 2000.
-This is one of only two Shinkansen on display in a museum outside of Japan.

 The British Rail Class 395, operated by Southeastern, incorporates technology from the 400 Series Shinkansen.
 Part of the Hitachi A-Train AT300 InterCity family, twenty nine sets were ordered from Hitachi for commuter services on the High Speed 1 line.
 The trains entered service from June 2009 and operate at a maximum speed of 140 mph (225 km/h).

-Hitachi continued to develop and build AT300 InterCity trains for railway operators in the United Kingdom.
-Between 2014 and 2025, a further 182 AT300 InterCity sets have been delivered, and categorised as British Rail Class 800-810 sets.
-These included eighty, 5 or 9 car, bi-mode Class 800 trains, forty two, 5 or 9 car, EMU Class 801, twenty four, 5 or 9 car, bi-mode Class 802, five, 5 car, EMU Class 803, thirteen, 5 car, bi-mode Class 805, ten, 7 car, EMU Class 807, and thirty three, 5 car, bi-mode Class 810.
+A retired 0 Series Shinkansen front car was donated to the National Railway Museum, in 2000.